 The OMG specification defines six kinds of Trading Service.
 These range from simple query services (providing lookups only) to full service implementations, which provide additional facilities such as administration services.
 The OpenFusion Trading Service is a full-service implementation, so everything in this guide is described from that point of view: there is no indication of which facilities or features may or may not be available in the other kinds of Trading Service.
-(The different kinds of Trading Service and the functions they provide are listed in Supplemental Information on page 39).
+(The different kinds of Trading Service and the functions they provide are listed in "Supplemental Information").

-1.3.1 Standard CORBA Concepts
+Standard CORBA Concepts